 - 1. All students are expected to be in a state of health such that they may participate in the academic program, including patient care, without posing a risk to themselves or to others.
 Students with a communicable disease may participate in experiential placements only as long as their continued involvement does not pose a health or safety hazard to themselves or others. - 2.
 Students who acquire a communicable disease are required to seek medical opinion. - 3.
-In addition to complying with other regulations, students with tuberculosis, hepatitis B, hepatitis C or HIV infection must notify the Associate Dean, Professional Programs who may consult with experts as appropriate. - 4.
+In addition to complying with other regulations, students with tuberculosis, hepatitis B, hepatitis C or HIV infection must provide documentation to Synergy Gateway Verified, from their primary care provider confirming the disclosed condition is being appropriately managed.2 - 4.
 The health status of the students shall remain confidential.